RevenueHunt/docs/docs/how-to-guides/change-quiz-language.md

     !!! warning

-        Version 2 of the Shop Quiz: Product Recommender app is not yet available.
+        Version 2 of the RevenueHunt app is not yet available.
 It is currently in the beta testing phase.
 Learn more [here](https://docs.revenuehunt.com/customer-success/shopify-v2-beta/).

     !!! note

-        Version 2 of the Shop Quiz: Product Recomemnder App for Shopify fully supports the Shopify Markets feature.
+        Version 2 of the RevenueHunt App for Shopify fully supports the Shopify Markets feature.

-    Our Shop Quiz: Product Recommender app allows you to tailor the shopping experience for customers worldwide by selecting specific quizzes for each Shopify Market and its associated languages.
+    Our RevenueHunt app allows you to tailor the shopping experience for customers worldwide by selecting specific quizzes for each Shopify Market and its associated languages.
 Here’s a step-by-step guide to help you change your quiz language based on the visitor’s location and language preference.

     **Step 1: Navigate to the Markets Settings**

     - Log in to your Shopify Admin Panel.

-    - In the left-hand menu, go to Apps and select `Shop Quiz: Product Recommender`.
+    - In the left-hand menu, go to Apps and select `RevenueHunt`.

     - Once in the app, look for [App Settings](https://docs.revenuehunt.com/reference/app-settings/) and select the [Markets](https://docs.revenuehunt.com/reference/app-settings/#markets) tab.